 Doesn’t everybody rely on the cloud for their software requirements?
 The answer, surprisingly, is no.

-Techjury recently reported how more than 50 per cent of businesses migrated their workloads to the cloud in 2020, which, of course, is significant.
+Techjury reported how more than 50 per cent of businesses migrated their workloads to the cloud in 2020, which, of course, is significant.
 But what about the other half?

 Despite the proliferation of cloud-based software – and, in this case, cloud-based membership CRM software – there is still a large number of organisations that have stuck with on-premise membership CRM solutions.
 The question, therefore, is why, when the benefits of cloud-based membership platforms outweigh on-premise counterparts?